Literacy and Numeracy Catch Up

-|School||Wood Green Academy||2017/18 Budget||£17,406|
+|School||Wood Green Academy|

-|Academic Year||2017/18||Date for next internal review of this strategy||After each PC collection (see school calendar)|
+|Academic Year||2019/20||Date for next internal review of this strategy||After each PC collection (see school calendar)|

-|Total Literacy Catch-up Pupils||78||Total Numeracy Catch-up Pupils||69|
+|Total Literacy Catch-up Pupils||60||Total Numeracy Catch-up Pupils||52|

-|1.
+|2.
 Current attainment|

-|2.
+|3.
 Barriers to future attainment|

 |In-school and external barriers|

-|High Levels of Deprivation- 0.35 ((NA 0.22) School Deprivation Indicator) and KS2 Prior Attainment is below/ SIG-
+|· High Levels of Deprivation- 0.35 ((NA 0.22) School Deprivation Indicator) and KS2 Prior Attainment is below/ SIG-

-|3.
+|4.
 Desired outcomes (desired outcomes and how they will be measured)||Success criteria|

-|Maths||Students who were closest to achieving the “Expected Standard” will have made the appropriate levels of progress over the course of the year.||Students will be measured against a control group of students who have achieved the “Expected Standard”.
+|Maths||Students who were closest to achieving the “Expected Standard” will have made the necessary progress to ensure that their current attainment levels at the end of the academic year is equal to the respective level of attainment for the cohort of students who achieved the expected standard in Numeracy at KS2 (100 scaled score).||Students will be measured against a control group of students who have achieved the “Expected Standard”.
 The idea being that students have made the same progress as others and are achieving the same on assessments.|

-|Maths||Students who are furthest from the “Expected Standard” make progress over the course of the year and improve their basic mathematics skills.||This is much more difficult to measure, a lot of the students in this group are on the SEN register and therefore have help from the SEN department.
+|Maths||Students who are furthest from the “Expected Standard” make progress over the course of the year and improve their basic mathematics skills.||The ability to effectively measure this information is more challenging, as a lot of the students in this group are on the SEN register and therefore have help from the SEN department.